TechSavvy4822/Friend.ly/README.md

 ### **DISCLAIMER:**

 Friend.ly is still in development.
-While MIT App Inventor has provided a starting point, it also brings a few limitations to what we can develop right now.
-In the near future, we’ll be migrating all code to Python.
+While MIT App Inventor has provided a starting point, it also imposes some limitations on what we can build right now.
+In the near future, all code will be migrated to Python for greater flexibility and performance.

-<span style="color:red">This program is not mobile-friendly yet!
-(More so iOS Friendly).</span>
+<span style="color:red">⚠️ This program is not fully mobile-friendly yet, especially on iOS Devices!</span>

 ---

 ## Introducing Friend.ly v1.0915

 Welcome to the very first **public release** of Friend.ly.
-Because of the short development time and the limitations of MIT App Inventor, this version includes only a limited set of features.
+Due to the short development timeline and the limitations of MIT App Inventor, this version includes only a limited set of features.

 ---